sharon-f-lewis/bamazon/README.md

 ***

 The Bamazon Manager Portal allows users to view and edit the inventory of the store.
-The user will be prompted to choose from the following options:
+The manager will be prompted to choose from the following options:

 * View Products for Sale
 * View Low Inventory